mrizaln/madbfs/README.md

 Filesystem parameters can be reconfigured and queried during runtime though IPC using unix socket.
 The supported operations are:

 - help,
+- info,
 - invalidate cache,
-- set/get page size, and
+- set page size, and
-- set/get cache size.
+- set cache size.

 The address of the socket in which you can connect to as client is composed of the name of the filesystem and the serial of the device.
 The socket itself is created in directory defined by `XDG_RUNTIME_DIR` environment variable (it's usually set to `/run/user/<uid>`).
 If the `XDG_RUNTIME_DIR` is not defined, as fallback, the directory is set to `/tmp`.
 The socket will be created when the filesystem initializes.